-The following interview appears on Issue Zero of LONGITŪDINĒS.
-Get your copy now!
+This interview appears on Issue Zero of LONGITŪDINĒS.

 You lived your life between the US and the UK and set your books in both countries.
 The novelist Lisa Zeidner claims England is more open to your ‘brand of literary experimentation than the United States’.
 How do the US and UK influence your identity as a writer?